oracle-livelabs/database/db-23cfree-fundamentals/populate-dv/populate-dv.md

 2. Using the `teamMercedes.json` file, we will insert a document into the duality view `team_dv`.

     ```
-    $ <copy>curl -i -X POST --data-binary @teamMercedes.json -H "Content-Type: application/json" http://localhost:8080/ords/janus/soda/latest/team_dv</copy>
+    $ <copy>curl -i -X POST --data-binary @teamMercedes.json -H "Content-Type: application/json" http://hol23cfdr:8080/ords/hol23c/team_dv/</copy>
     ```

 2. Examine the response you received from the database.
-You will see the Oracle Database generated two fields: a document-key (aka ID) and an eTag.
+You will see the Oracle Database generated two fields under a "_metadata" tag: "etag" and "asof".

-    The ID is a unique reference to that document in the duality view - computed automatically by the database as a hex representation of the underlying table's primary key.
     The eTag is a unqiue idenitifer for that version of the document used for optimistic locking.
-If you were to change the data in that document, the eTag would change to signify a newer version of the document.
+If you were to change the data in that document, the eTag would automatically change to signify a newer version of the document.
+The asof is a Table System Change Number (SCN) and can be used for Flashback queries.

 ## Task 2: Bulk insert

 1. You can also insert multiple documents into a duality view with one call.
 View the `team.json` file to see what we will insert.
 The file contains an array of 2 JSON objects, each one representing a different team document.

     ```
-    $ <copy>cat team.json</copy>
+    [
+        {
+        "teamId": 301,
+        "name": "Red Bull",
+        "points": 0,
+        "driver": [
+            {
+            "driverId": 101,
+            "name": "Max Verstappen",
+            "points": 0
+            },
+            {
+            "driverId": 102,
+            "name": "Sergio Perez",
+            "points": 0
+            }
+        ]
+        },
+        {
+        "teamId": 302,
+        "name": "Ferrari",
+        "points": 0,
+        "driver": [
+            {
+            "driverId": 103,
+            "name": "Charles Leclerc",
+            "points": 0
+            },
+            {
+            "driverId": 104,
+            "name": "Carlos Sainz Jr",
+            "points": 0
+            }
+        ]
+        }
+    ]
     ```

 2. Using the `team.json` file, we will bulk insert into the duality view `team_dv`.

     **Note:** The URL is different for this call.
-Instead of pathing to `team_dv`, you refer to the `custom-actions/insert/team_dv` path.
-Custom action insert on a POST request causes the array to be inserted as a set of documents, rather than as a single document.
-You can alternatively use the equivalent url http://localhost:8080/ords/janus/soda/latest/team_dv?action=insert
+Instead of pathing just to `team_dv`, you refer to the `/batchload` endpoint.
+This will allow the payload to contain multiple documents to insert.

     ```
-    $ <copy>curl -i -X POST --data-binary @team.json -H "Content-Type: application/json" http://localhost:8080/ords/janus/soda/latest/custom-actions/insert/team_dv</copy>
+    $ <copy>curl -i -X POST --data-binary @team.json -H "Content-Type: application/json" http://hol23cfdr:8080/ords/hol23c/team_dv/batchload</copy>
     ```

+    The AutoREST Duality View API includes a POST /batchload endpoint for ‘batch loading’ multiple JSON documents as rows in the view.

     A successful POST bulk insert operation returns a response code 200.
 The response body is a JSON document containing an ID and eTag for each inserted document.

 3. Bulk load data into `race_dv` using the `race.json` file.

     ```
-    $ <copy>curl -i -X POST --data-binary @race.json -H "Content-Type: application/json" http://localhost:8080/ords/janus/soda/latest/custom-actions/insert/race_dv</copy>
+    $ <copy>curl -i -X POST --data-binary @race.json -H "Content-Type: application/json" http://hol23cfdr:8080/ords/hol23c/race_dv/batchload</copy>
     ```

 You may **proceed to the next lab.**